Celestial-Bai/Celestial-Bai.github.io/index.md

 ### Research assistant, Advisor:
 Prof. Yang Li, Vice Dean of School of Statistics, Renmin University of China
 Prof. Ben-Chang Shia, Vice Precident, Fu Jen Catholic University
-Dr. Feifei Wang, Post doctor of School of Statistics, Renmin University of China
+Prof. Feifei Wang, Lecturer of School of Statistics, Renmin University of China
 #### Data visualization on air quality and climate data in Taiwan
 Get data by web crawler with Python and clean them with R
 Grouping the data by each year and each district, make heat map of every year, every month, even every day to analyze their variation on air quality.
 Find relationship between air quality and climate (temperature, humidity, wind speed)